givigier/reclame_aqui/README.md

 # ReclameAqui

-A gem that verify the reputation of a company at ReclameAqui(http://reclameaqui.com.br/).
+A gem that verify the reputation of a company on ReclameAqui(http://reclameaqui.com.br/).

 ## Installation